You're the Top

 "You're the Top" is a list song by Cole Porter, from the 1934 musical Anything Goes.
-It is about a man and a woman who take turns complimenting each other.
+It is about a man and a woman who take turns complimenting each other while denigrating themselves.
 The best-selling version was Paul Whiteman's Victor single, which made the top five.
 It was the most popular song from Anything Goes at the time, with hundreds of parodies.
 Some of the lyrics were re-written by P. G. Wodehouse for the British version of Anything Goes.
 Composer Robert Kapilow refers to "You're the Top" as one of Porter's greatest songs.

 Composition

 Porter is believed to have written the song in Paris, while eating dinner at the Le Bœuf sur le toit with Lela Emery, the wife of Alastair Mackintosh.
 The two of them spent the time amusing themselves with a word game, "making up a list of superlatives that rhymed."

 People and items referenced in the song

 The following is a list of the references used in the version recorded by Cole Porter on November 26, 1934: